JvanKatwijk/dab-cmdline/README.md

 	mkdir build; cd build; cmake ..; make; make install
 	IMPORTANT: YOU NEED C++11 SUPPORT FOR THIS

-Note that - to keep things simple - the supported device, i.e. one of dabstick, airspy or sdrplay, is "compiled in" the library, so do not forget to select the device by adapting the CMakeLists.txt file before running the sequence mentioned above..
+Note that - to keep things simple - the supported device, i.e. one of dabstick, airspy or sdrplay, is "compiled in" the library, so do not forget to select the device by adapting the CMakeLists.txt file before running the sequence mentioned above.

 ============================================================================
 Libraries (together with the "development" or ".h" files) needed for creating the library are